Samuel Pilafian

 James Samuel Pilafian (October 25, 1949 – April 5, 2019) was an American tuba player and educator.

 Biography

 Pilafian participated in the National Music Camp in Interlochen, MI and was the second tuba player to win the concerto competition.
 Via his performance at Interlochen, he was awarded scholarships to study at both Dartmouth College and the Tanglewood Music Center.
-Leonard Bernstein chose Pilafian to perform in the world premier of Bernstein's Mass at the opening of the John F. Kennedy Center for the Performing Arts.
+Leonard Bernstein chose Pilafian and Rolf Smedvig to perform in the world premier of Bernstein's Mass at the opening of the John F. Kennedy Center for the Performing Arts.
 He earned his bachelor's degree in music at the University of Miami in 1972.